 “So, you, uh, come here often?”

 The boy gives me a serious look.
 “Its my secret study spot.
-For when everyone’s being a prat and I just need to get away and be alone.
+For when everyone’s being a prat and are more interested in throwing spitballs from old library books than actually revising.
+I just need to get away and be alone.
 I do things better on my own: I get work done, I write, I think about life.
 I’ve been coming here for three years and nobody’s ever disturbed me.”